EBI-COMMUNITY/ebi-selecta/README.md

 ###### Automated
 For steps described above, create individual cronjobs to run in a timely manner.
-Note that individual wrapper scripts for each python script are required to ensure that environmental dependencies are set accordingly and script output is fed into log files.
+Note that individual wrapper scripts (c-shell or bash) for each python script are required to ensure that environmental dependencies are set accordingly and script output is fed into log files.
 This will also enable for separation of development and production instances.
 Processing will be carried out for each selection introduced to the process_selection table.
 This setup also enables for multiple selections to be processed at once.

 ---